-Ralph Lauren Wallpaper’s newest collection of wallcoverings makes an homage to the art rich history of the UK with the Archival English Papers II.
-The assortment contains vintage damasks, classic tweeds, ornate florals and paisleys, and a wide variety of stripes.
+The newest collection from Ralph Lauren Wallpaper makes an homage to the art rich history of the UK with the Archival English Papers II.
+The assortment contains vintage damasks, classic tweeds, ornate florals and paisleys, and a wide variety of striped wallpapers.
 The color palette consists of regal navy, antique gold, neutrals, and sophisticated burgundy.

 You’ll notice this Ralph Lauren Wallpaper collection is centered around a theme of royalty and the historic calvary.
 The prints and patterns are completely fit for a modern day castle, or giving your design space that sense of regality.

 Continue reading “Ralph Lauren Wallpaper: Archival English Papers II”→